Bill Browder: Conflict with Russian government

-On May 30, 2018, Browder was arrested by Spanish police in Madrid on a Russian Interpol arrest warrant.
+On 30 May 2018, Browder was arrested by Spanish police in Madrid on a Russian Interpol arrest warrant.
 He was freed soon after when the General Secretary of Interpol warned the Spanish police not to follow the Russian arrest warrant.
 Browder had come to Spain to brief anti-mafia prosecutor José Grinda.
 After briefing him, Browder returned to the United Kingdom later that evening.

 In November 2018, Russian prosecutors announced new charges against Browder, accusing him of organising a "transnational criminal group" and claimed he may have poisoned Sergei Magnitsky.

-At the World Economic Forum in Davos in May 2022, Browder criticized Germany for its earlier Russia course: "Putin is 95 percent to blame for this war, because he is the one who throws the bombs and murders civilians" but "the West is also responsible for five percent and especially Germany to blame for what is happening in Ukraine," Browder told the media.
+At the World Economic Forum in Davos in May 2022, Browder criticised Germany for its earlier Russia course: "Putin is 95 percent to blame for this war, because he is the one who throws the bombs and murders civilians" but "the West is also responsible for five percent and especially Germany to blame for what is happening in Ukraine," Browder told the media.
 "Merkel fought hard to make Germany and Europe dependent on Moscow and open to blackmail.
 Putin's attack on Ukraine is therefore also Merkel's war!", said Browder.

+Browder has also strongly criticized Switzerland and the role played by Swiss banks in allegedly aiding the financing of Russia's invasion.
+Browder called on Switzerland to adopt its own sanctions against Russia and not just those proposed by the EU, as it had been doing.
+Browder cited a Swiss Bankers Association estimate stating that there were in excess of $200B of Russian money in Swiss accounts, while bemoaning the fact that Switzerland had sanctioned fewer than $10B worth of Russian deposits.
+Switzerland's Department for Foreign Affairs rejected the accusations, stating that "claims that Switzerland is doing less than other countries and that it is still harbouring funds from sanctioned individuals without freezing them are unfounded".
+The Swiss government has explained it sees no reason to sanction Russians that the EU would not sanction, accounting for the disconnect in how much Russian money is estimated to be in Switzerland banks, and how much has been blocked to date.

+In October 2025, after the Trump administration imposed sanctions on Russian oil companies Rosneft and Lukoil, Browder said: "This won’t seriously deprive Putin of his war dollars unless we sanction the eight refineries that buy the oil in China, India."